-This SkyWatcher Star Adventurer review and set up guide conclude my series of astrophotography articles.
+This is a SkyWatcher Star Adventurer review and set-up guide.
+It concludes our set of astrophotography articles.

-This is one of the most highly regarded, affordable and portable equatorial tracking mounts for lightweight astrophotography and time lapse.
+This is one of the most highly-regarded, affordable, and portable equatorial tracking mounts.
+It’s for lightweight astrophotography and time-lapses.

-If you are into astrophotography, an equatorial tracking mount is a must-have.
-It’s even more important than fast lenses or telescopes.
-This review will tell you all you need to know about the Star Adventurer.
+If you’re into astrophotography, you must get an equatorial tracking mount.
+It’s even more critical than fast lenses or telescopes.
+Our review tells you all you need to know about the Star Adventurer.

 Skywatcher Star Adventurer: A Small Mount For Big Adventures

 The Skywatcher Star Adventurer is arguably one of the best equatorial mounts out there for beginners and astrophotographers on the move.
 It is lightweight, flexible, compact and reasonably priced.

 - Complete astrophotography bundle available;

 - Max payload weight is 5kg (with counterweight);